Check out these careers where your imagination and creativity could have free reign.

 As a graphic designer, you could find yourself collaborating with companies to create logos or website layouts, says the U.S. Department of Labor.
 Ultimately, graphic designers create visual concepts to communicate ideas that inspire, inform, or captivate consumers.

-Education options: Most companies are looking to hire graphic designers who have a bachelor's degree in graphic design, according to the Department of Labor.
+Education options: Graphic designers are usually required to have a bachelor's degree in graphic design, or in a related subject, according to the Department of Labor.
+Those with a bachelor's in another subject may pursue "technical training in graphic design to meet most hiring qualifications."
 Many graphic design programs provide students with the opportunity to build a professional portfolio of their work - and a good portfolio is often the deciding factor in getting a job, the Department adds.

 Remember the person who first introduced you to your favorite artist, musician, or author?
 If someone helped ignite your artistic passions, and you want to do the same for others, consider a career as an elementary school teacher who specializes in art.

-Education options: According to the Department of Labor, most elementary school teachers are required to have at least a bachelor's degree in education, with a concentration in the specific area they want to teach (i.e. theater, music, or art).
-After completing your degree, you will also need to pass a state licensing exam in order to pursue a teaching career.
+Education options: According to the Department of Labor, public elementary school teachers are required to have at least a bachelor's degree in elementary education and a teaching license.
+They may also be required to have a concentration in the specific area they want to teach.

 Creative Career #3 - Advertising Manager